 Despite their good nature, guinea pigs can be prone to illness and need to be treated with care.
 In order to keep your pet happy and healthy for as long as possible, it is important that you know what kind of oils to give them and how often.
 Lavender oil is a natural remedy used for aromatherapy that has a calming effect on humans and animals.

-However, the question remains of is it safe to use lavender oil around guinea pigs?
 Some people have reported that using lavender oil in small amounts around and on guinea pigs is safe and does not cause any serious harm to them.
 This statement has been made by some owners, but we recommend taking advice from your veterinarians before using lavender oil on guinea pigs.

 Is the Scent of the Lavender Safe for Guinea Pig?

 The scent of lavender is very calming for humans, but the exposure of a guinea pig to lavender oil should be limited.

 That’s because guinea pigs have a great sense of smell and the strong scent of lavender can affect their respiratory system.
 So, as we have said, it is better to ask your vet if you can use lavender around guinea pigs.

 Can Guinea Pigs Eat Dried Lavender?

 Also, it’s important to note that any type of herb should be given to your pet only in moderation.
 A guinea pig is a small animal, so it would stand to reason that lavender would be toxic in larger quantities.

 - The word ‘lavender’ comes from the Latin word ‘lavare’ meaning ‘to wash.’

 - Lavender and mint belong to the same plant family.